jbsouthe/appd-etl-export-tool/README.md

         <LinkToControllerHostname>southerland-test.saas.appdynamics.com</LinkToControllerHostname>
         <Search name="UniqueTransactionCount" limit="20000">SELECT transactionName, count(*) FROM transactions</Search> <!--limit is optional and defaults to 20000, name must be unique for this section -->
     </Analytics>

-#Running in Kubernetes

-This utility can be run as a kubernetes pod by either using the public image, or creating a custom image in your own hosting environment.
-Check the examples in the ./container directory, or use this information

-Dockerfile:

-    FROM adoptopenjdk/openjdk11:latest
-    #version and build date for the deployment file, which should be copied to this directory for building
-    ENV VERSION 1.2
-    ENV BUILD_DATE 20220714
-    COPY appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz /tmp
-    RUN tar xzvf /tmp/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz
-    WORKDIR /appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}/ETL-Tool
-    CMD ["java", "-jar", "ETLExportTool.jar", "/config/etl-tool-config.xml"]

-Create the image, and publish it to your repo.
-Of course the ./target/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz file must be copied to your docker build dir

-Prepare a ConfigMap of the XML configuration file by creating a configuration and then naming it "etl-tool-config.xml" and create a configmap from file named for your configuration

-    kubectl create configmap csv-etl-config --from-file=etl-tool-config.xml

-now make a deployment for this, using this example and modifying it to your liking:

-    apiVersion: v1
-    kind: Pod
-    metadata:
-     name: appd-etl-tool
-    spec:
-        containers:
-        - name: appd-etl-tool
-          image: johnsoutherland/appdynamics-etl-tool:1.2
-          imagePullPolicy: Always
-        resources:
-            requests:
-                memory: "1024Mi"
-                cpu: "2"
-        volumeMounts:
-        - name: my-config
-          mountPath: /config
-        volumes:
-        - name: my-config
-          configMap:
-          name: csv-etl-config